coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

    MARKET_SIZE`.
 Are your numbers credible?
 Find a good reference class if you’re building something completely new.
    <br/><span class="annotation">__See also:__ [Shut up and multiply][]</span>
+1. Which subset of your target customers are so constrained by the status quo, they'll welcome a buggy product?
+   <br/><span class="annotation"><= 140 chars</span>
 1. List your first ten customers.
    <br/><span class="annotation"><= 240 chars</span>
    <br/><span class="annotation">__See also:__ [Do Things that Don't Scale][]</span>